theiari/theiari/README.md

 - 👋 Hi, I’m Antonino Iaria, aka @theiari
-- 👀 I’m interested in barbecue, Dylan Dog & computer science
+- 👀 I love cooking, fishing and distributed systems
-- 🌱 I’m currently learning C#, webGL, Javascript (nothing fancy)
+- 🌱 I'm currently researching on the use of smart contract in the context of public administration services through Meta's Move language

-Master of Science in Computer Engineering student @ Università Degli Studi di Roma La Sapienza
+MSc in computer Engineering, PhD Student in Computer Law @ Univeristà di Bologna